katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 cd $DIR
 ```

-Our data tree will look like:
+Our data tree will look like this:

 > outlier_analysis/ <br>
 > ├── analysis <br>